bhuber2010/express-yo/README.md

 ## About

-Just playing around with express, storing sessions to a remote Postgres database, and other things
+Just playing around with express, Passport.js, storing sessions to a remote Postgres database, and other things.